 An Unsawed Woman: THE TEXAS CHAINSAW MASSACRE (2003 remake)

 "... this is the slamming indictment of both feminism and the counterculture as reflected in the swinging free love hedonists of the 1970s.
 Erin is riding in a van full of dope-smoking wannabe non-conformists, but she is utterly unable to accept that in this part of Texas, right and wrong are just different ways to skin the same hippy.
-Even taking into consideration the amount of drugs in the car, Erin insists that the sheriff step in and relieve them of the responsibility of dealing with this dead body.
-The free love liberals see the cops as "pigs" until the situation gets out of hand, at which point their aid is not merely requested, but demanded by Erin.
+Even taking into consideration the amount of drugs in the car, Erin insists that they call the cops, and then insists that the sheriff do his job, drive on over, and relieve them of the responsibility of dealing with this hitchhiker's dead body.
+In other words, Erin is one of those free love liberals who see the cops as "pigs" until the situation gets out of hand, at which point their aid is not merely requested, but demanded.
 As Camille Paglia writes, "Liberalism sees law as tyrant father but demands it behaves as nurturant mother."
 (SP, 3, 2005)"What It Takes to Make a Softie" - Breaking Noir Tradition in The Leopard Man

 "Now, in "real" space and time the leopard wouldn't have let her get so far from the trestle.
 Thus, the locked door of the mother is presented as outside of the realms of time and space.
 Her oblivious mother reacts toward the screaming and pounding as if her daughter has only just left and is obviously faking it because she's too lazy to walk across the street.
 Plus, she somehow knows that the child is still without the cornmeal!"
 (2005)

-"As 16-year-old driving students, we're all subjugated to the risk of the health class highway safety film, which shows grisly auto fatalities — the original Faces of Death locus of attraction-repulsion.
-Some of the scenes are allegedly real shots from accidents, but most are faked (and we've no way of knowing which is which) as a way of scaring young viewers into sober vigilance.
+"As 16-year-old driving students we're all subjected to the ominous expectant dread conjured by the health class highway safety film, which often shows 'real life' grisly auto fatalities.
+From this, at least in pre-internet generations, comes the original Faces of Death locus of attraction-repulsion.
+Some of the scenes are allegedly real shots from accidents, but most are faked (and we've no way of knowing which is which), but-- as a way of scaring young viewers into sober vigilance--it becomes sacred.
 With Death Proof, Tarantino seems to recognize that this gory educational interlude is in fact a cinematic rite of passage.
-Once we survive the trauma of this public education-sanctioned gorefest, we're ready to move into symbolic adulthood, out of the college-like world of the Texas Chili Parlor and into the working world of film crews, the people behind the illusion. " (BL, 2008)
+Once we survive the trauma of this public education-sanctioned gorefest, we're ready to move into symbolic adulthood--like the second carload of girl friends-out of the college-like stoner flirt world of the Texas Chili Parlor and into the real working world of film crews, i.e. the people behind the illusion. " (BL, 2008)

-The devil on the other hand, is the lawyer working to keep you out of the prison of staleness that results naturally from one's fear of change; the devil offers a way that egoic indulgence can prosper: depressed from being inside all day watching old movies?
-Don't go outside and get some air, here, nip some bourbon from your dad's liquor cabinet!
-Now you can watch more TV with your stale headache gone
+The devil on the other hand, is the lawyer working to keep you out of the prison of staleness that results naturally from one's fear of change; the devil offers a way that egoic indulgence can prosper.
+Depressed from being inside all day watching old movies?
+Don't go outside and get some air, son!
+No need for that.
+Here, nip some bourbon from your dad's liquor cabinet!
+Now you can watch more TV with your stale headache gone, long gone.

-Note that for the Catholics in the film, any contact with the feminine is risky and traumatic: Karras abandons his own mother, leaving her to rot in Bellevue for the vague reason that he's "busy"; right there is the battle for good and evil boiled down to the basics: the banal made uncanny through proximity: the fear of going into your daughter's room to tuck her in at night-- with all the shady incestuous implications that tug hither and yon--cranked to eleven-- the father of Regan has left and cannot even call her on her birthday, probably for fear of facing the outraged mother who will lay in with the guilt.
-He doesn't want to face his wife just as Karras is loath to face his own mother.
+Note that for the Catholics in the film, any contact with the feminine is risky and traumatic: Karras abandons his own mother, leaving her to rot in Bellevue for the vague reason that he's "busy" (chilling in the dorms with his male buddies).
+And right there is the battle for good and evil boiled down to the basics: the banal made uncanny through proximity: the fear of going into your daughter's room to tuck her in at night-- with all the shady incestuous priestly pedophile implications that tug hither and yon--cranked to eleven.
+The biological father of Regan has left mom, and cannot even call his own daughter on her birthday, probably for fear of getting the peevish voice of mother.
+He doesn't want to face his wife just as Karras is loath to face his own mother and gradually that extends to Regan herself since his guilt over missing her birthday causes him to miss the next one too.
 Thus Regan's possession is a flinging open the doors to the dark animus of the anal command to enjoy, a lack created, in effect, by the father's fear of his own castration (or rather afraid of being forced to check under his elastic band of protection and realize that his phallus is already long gone).
 (Acidemic #7, 2008)

 ...the impossibility of any sort of sexual interaction between Watts and her giant ape "son/lover/father" is an interesting mirror to our own position as viewers of the film who harbor an objective longing to "possess" Watts in whatever way we might possess an image.
 Our eternal misfortune as viewers stranded in an audience is that we're "wrong-sized" and "wrong-dimensioned" for the onscreen diegesis.
 If we were able to jump inside the movie of King Kong we would be as clumsy and destructive as Kong himself, crashing around the New York City sets, not knowing proper 1930s etiquette — bumping into the blue screen and knocking over the gaffer's coffee.
 Much as we desire Naomi, we can only try and protect her much as Kong does, and once the airplanes get him, so too do the house lights and ushers come to kick us out of the theater.BIRTH: Kidman out-Kubrick's herself with an even shorter leading man...